reactjs/react.dev/content/tutorial/tutorial.md

 }
 ```

-By calling `this.setState` from an `onClick` handler in the Square's `render` method, we tell React to re-render that Square whenever its `<button>` is clicked.
+By calling `this.setState` from an `onClick` handler in the Square's `render` method, we tell React to re-render that Square whenever it's `<button>` is clicked.
 After the update, the Square's `this.state.value` will be `'X'`, so we'll see the `X` on the game board.
 If you click on any Square, an `X` should show up.

 When you call `setState` in a component, React automatically updates the child components inside of it too.